-Should cannabis follow federal guidelines like those in place for alcohol or leave it up to each state?
+Should the government regulate cannabis with federal guidelines like those in place for alcohol, or leave it up to each state?

 An Iowa lawmaker has proposed a revolutionary idea to help his state increase tax revenue: Regulate cannabis like alcohol.

 As ideas go, it’s not unique.
 The U.S. Congress reviewed a bill called the Regulate Marijuana Like Alcohol Act that directed the Department of Justice to remove cannabis from its list of controlled substances and let the Food and Drug Administration have authority over its regulation just as it does with alcohol.
 It didn’t pass.